brendanhasz/probflow/docs/fitting.rst

 Fitting a Model
 ===============

+.. _fitting:

 .. include:: macros.hrst

-TODO: discuss how models have to end in a distribution and how to fit them, etc
+TODO: to fit a model to data, w/ either numpy arrays or pandas DataFrame/Series, etc